Nevada Specialty Crop Block Grant Program

 Location of residency: NevadaView website Save

-The Agriculture Act of 2014 (Farm Bill) authorized the U.S. Department of Agriculture (USDA) to partner with state departments of agriculture to enhance the competitiveness of growers of fruits, vegetables, and other horticultural crops in areas such as marketing, promotion, education, research, trade and nutrition.
+The Agriculture Act of 2018 (Farm Bill) authorized the U.S. Department of Agriculture (USDA) to partner with state departments of agriculture to enhance the competitiveness of growers of fruits, vegetables, and other horticultural crops in areas such as marketing, promotion, education, research, trade and nutrition.
 A State department of agriculture is the agency, commission, or department of a State government responsible for agriculture within the State.
 Examples of initiatives that enhance the competitiveness of specialty crops include:

 - fruits and vegetables,